loading

 Tutorial

-In order to virtualize an existing instance of NewTable, perform the following steps.
-This guide will assume your table renders one row per item in an array of objects called data - adjust accordingly.
+This guide assumes your table renders one row per item in an array of objects called data - adjust accordingly.

 1. Set fixed column widths